wvteijlingen/Spine/README.md

 Installation
 ============

-Spine uses [Carthage](https://github.com/Carthage/Carthage).
+### Carthage
 Add `github "wvteijlingen/Spine"` to your Cartfile.
 See the [Carthage documentation](https://github.com/Carthage/Carthage#adding-frameworks-to-an-application) for instructions on how to integrate with your project using Xcode.

+### Cocoapods
+Add `pod 'Spine', :git => 'https://github.com/wvteijlingen/Spine.git', :branch => 'jsonapi-rc2'` to your Podfile.
+The spec is not yet registered with the Cocoapods repository, because the library is still in flux.

 Quickstart
 ==========